 What buildings are planned?

 Our Canine Condo will contain 24 suites that will accommodate up to 48 dogs in training.
 Each suite will resemble a home living situation and have a shaded patio area and access to a large play yard.
 Our suites are designed for comfort and low stress, so our dogs will be relaxed and able to focus on learning their new skills.
 Specialized whelping and puppy rearing kennels are planned for those times when we are expecting litters from our breeding program.
 Additionally, an observation area is planned for times that we may need to care for a sick dog or have incoming dogs from shelters or other assistance dog programs that need to be held in quarantine.
 This building will also contain rooms for food preparation, grooming, laundry and storage.

 Our Training Center will be the hub for all things educational, for both people and dogs.
 Our dogs learning advanced skills will be trained here each day in preparation for placement with their partners.
 The training center will contain training props and some areas that will simulate a home or work environment for dogs to learn such skills as opening and closing doors, turning on and off lights, loading a washing machine, taking off bed covers and retrieving a telephone.
-The training center will also be used to conduct weekly training classes for our volunteers who are fostering dogs and education classes for clients who are partnered with a service dog.
-The attached Administrative Center will provide staff and volunteer offices as well as a conference room.
+The training center will also be used to conduct weekly training classes for our volunteers who are fostering dogs and education classes for clients who are partnered with a Summit service dog.
+The administrative center will provide staff and volunteer offices as well as a conference room.

 Our Client Lodge will contain 6 fully accessible rooms and bathrooms for clients and their dogs, as well as caregivers, if required.
 Having accommodations on site will allow our clients to focus on their training and not have to concern themselves with transportation to and from hotels and restaurants.
 The lodge will also be less stressful for our dogs as they adapt to working and living with a new partner before being exposed to the rigors of public life.